Kamala Surayya: Personal life

-Kamala married Madhav Das at the age of 15.
-The couple had three sons: M D Nalapat, Chinen Das and Jayasurya Das.
-Her husband who happened to be bisexual later on in their marriage life, predeceased her in 1992, after 43 years of marriage.
-Madhav Das Nalapat, her eldest son, is married to Princess Thiruvathira Thirunal Lakshmi Bayi (daughter of Princess Pooyam Thirunal Gouri Parvati Bayi and Sri Chembrol Raja Raja Varma Avargal) from the Travancore Royal House.
+Kamala married K. Madhava Das at the age of 15.
+The couple had three sons: Madhav Das Nalapat, Chinen Das and Jayasurya Das.
+Her husband predeceased her in 1992, after 43 years of marriage.
+Her eldest son, Madhav Das Nalapat is married to Princess Thiruvathira Thirunal Lakshmi Bayi from the Travancore Royal House.
 He holds the UNESCO Peace Chair and is a professor of geopolitics at the Manipal University.
 He had been a resident editor of The Times of India.
-Kamala Surayya converted to Islam in 1999 and announced that she planned to marry her Muslim lover, but she never remarried.
+Kamala Surayya converted to Islam in 1999 and it was alleged that she did it to marry someone she loved although she never remarried.

 On 31 May 2009, aged 75, she died at a hospital in Pune, after a long battle with pneumonia.
 Her body was flown to her home state of Kerala.
 She was interred at the Palayam Juma Masjid at Thiruvananthapuram with full state honour.

 Politics

-Though never politically active before, she launched a national political party, Lok Seva Party, aiming at the promotion of so called secularism and providing asylum to orphaned mothers.
-In 1984 she unsuccessfully contested in the Indian Parliament elections from Trivandrum constituency.
+Though never politically active before, she launched a national political party, Lok Seva Party, aiming at the promotion of secularism and providing asylum to orphaned mothers.
+In 1984 she unsuccessfully contested in the Indian Parliament elections from Thiruvananthapuram constituency.
 She contested as an independent candidate and received only 1786 votes.
 She was depressed after the results and was advised to rest at her sister's house in Anamalai hills.
 She wrote the Anamalai Poems during this period.
 She wrote over twenty poems in this series, but only eleven have been published: eight of them in Indian Literature journal by the Sahitya Akademi (1985) and an additional three of them in the book The Best of Kamala Das (1991).

 Conversion to Islam

-She was born in a conservative Hindu Nair (Nalapat) family, and married to Aristrocratic Menon family (Kalipurayath) which is having royal ancestry.
+She was born in a conservative Hindu Nair (Nalapat) family, and married a member of the Aristrocratic Menon family (Kalipurayath) with royal ancestry.
 She converted to Islam on 11 December 1999, at the age of 65 and assumed the name Kamala Surayya.